RiseGaming/Takistan-Life-Rules/README.md

 12. No cross-faction transfers of money/gear/vehicles.
 13. Civilians in armed vehicles are KOS.
 14. No kamikaze tactics with air vehicles.
 15. Do not kill visibly unarmed enemies.
-Vehicles (except ATVs/bikes) = armed.
+VDM attempts = armed.
+(Exception: ATVs/bikes).
 16. No spawn camping; allow exit routes.
 17. Armed helicopters may only target civilians if threatened.
 18. Use buildable items only for valid RP—no trolling.